Update on our letter to Gov Newsom requesting CHP help for Berkeley

-Within days of separate gunfire incidents near university housing, SafeBears leadership sent a detailed letter to California Governor Gavin Newsom requesting deployment of the California Highway Patrol to Berkeley streets.
+Within days of separate gunfire incidents near university housing, SafeBears leadership sent a detailed letter to California Governor Gavin Newsom requesting deployment of the California Highway Patrol (CHP) to Berkeley streets.
 Dozens of members sent their own messages to the governor. 🔥

 Now, we have an update, and we won’t sugarcoat it: We’ve been told CHP officers will NOT deploy to Berkeley at this time.